WYEP Celebrates Women’s History Month

 Karen O burst onto the alternative scene in the early 2000s as the expressive, fantastically dressed frontwoman of the Yeah Yeah Yeahs, paving a way for Asian-American women in rock.
 Since then, she’s also made her mark on film and fashion and has built up a significant genre-spanning catalog of collaborations as a solo artist.
 This Women’s History Month, WYEP celebrates Karen O’s continuing contributions to music with an hour of her songs, from the instant-classic debut Fever To Tell, to her work with artists like Santigold, Ezra Koenig, and Michael Kiwanuka, and the Yeah Yeah Yeah’s newest album Cool It Down.

 For our final installment for Women’s History Month, WYEP will celebrate the music of Christine McVie.
 Widely known as one of the singers and the keyboardist for Fleetwood Mac, Christine McVie was the band’s biggest hitmaker.
 She began her career as Christine Perfect, joining up with the British Blues-Rock band Chicken Shack before she went solo.
 She married John McVie and joined Fleetwood Mac as they were experiencing some lineup changes, writing and singing some of their best-known songs like “Say You Love Me”, “Don’t Stop” and “Little Lies”.
 After almost 30 years in the group, she went into semi-retirement but still released music until her death late last year.

-During the first three weeks of Women’s History Month, Big Town Blues will introduce new tracks by two women or women front blues bands, from a new 2023 album
+During the first three weeks of Women’s History Month, Big Town Blues introduced new tracks by two women or women front blues bands, from a new 2023 album.